 Etihad’s award chart highlights:

-- USA – Europe roundtrip Business Class award: 100,000 Etihad Guest Miles
+- USA – Europe roundtrip Business Class: 100,000 Etihad Guest Miles

-- USA – Australia/New Zealand roundtrip Business Class award: 125,000 Etihad Guest Miles
+- USA – Australia/New Zealand roundtrip Business Class: 125,000 Etihad Guest Miles

-Unfortunately, you can’t purchase enough miles in the current sale for all of those awards but as Etihad is a transfer partner for Chase, Citi, and Amex it shouldn’t be too hard to top up an Etihad Guest account.
+Unfortunately, you can’t purchase enough miles in the current sale for all of those awards but as Etihad is a transfer partner for Capital One, Citi, and Amex it shouldn’t be too hard to top up an Etihad Guest account.

 You could also just book a one-way award and use a different airline’s currency for the remainder of your trip.

-Here’s how these awards would price up assuming a cost of 1.67 cents/mile (not including taxes and fees):
+Here’s how these awards would price up assuming a cost of 1.60 cents/mile (not including taxes and surcharges):

 Taxes and fees would need to be added in but they should be insignificant for flights to/from the US as long as you avoid the UK (where departure taxes are particularly high)